 So where else did sound come from in these silent experiences?
 That is, aside from audience members trying their hand at live acting?

-Live orchestras would often be hired to play in the theater, providing music and mood.
+Live orchestras would often be hired to play in the theater, providing music and mood from original compositions.
 Of course, this wasn’t the case for all theaters.

 But those that could afford it were often the more popular.
 It seems like quite a bit of work to make watching a movie a delightful event.